 Marché Artisan Foods is a European-style eatery in Nashville’s Five Points neighborhood.
 Everything is made from fresh, locally-sourced ingredients, so its menu changes according to what’s in season.
 The restaurant has been featured in Bon Appétit magazine, The New York Times, HuffPost and several other publications for its authentic French-inspired food.
 It also specializes in pastries and other baked goods, so you’ll want to try a croissant while you wait for your meal to arrive.
 Check out the gourmet market and pick up some local treats to take home.

 East Tennessee Brunch

 With a skateboarding skeleton that doubles as a chandelier and old concert posters that cover the walls, Aretha Frankensteins is one of Chattanooga’s most fascinating restaurants.
 While its décor makes for a unique dining experience, its food makes it unforgettable.
 Aretha’s is famous for its thick pancakes, stuffed Breakfast Burrito and Shrimp & Grits that are so good, you’ll dream of them until your next visit.
 Spread the homemade apple butter on moist, fluffy biscuits to compliment your experience.
 Seating can be limited, especially on the weekends, so get there early.

-If you’re looking for a leisurely meal with friends or a quick stop to fuel up before exploring Tennessee, the brunch scene is alive and well across the state.
-Come try all the delicious food that can only be “Made in Tennessee.”
+If you’re looking for a leisurely meal with friends or a quick stop to fuel up before exploring Tennessee, try all the delicious food at these and other brunch spots across the state.